reichern/robethichor-self-negotiation/README.md

 The evaluation scripts analyzing the test results can be found in the `evaluation/` folder.
 The followign scripts can be found:

 - `users-expected_results.ods`: List of all the test users, their ethical impact and utility in each possible combination, and expected negotiation outcome in the base algorithm.
-- `scalability.ipynb`: Jupyter notebook evaluating the scalability test run as described in the thesis.
+- `scalability.ipynb`: Jupyter notebook evaluating the scalability test run as described in the project.
-- `validation.ipynb`: Jupyter notebook evaluating the validation test runs with and without Gazebo, as described in the thesis.
+- `validation.ipynb`: Jupyter notebook evaluating the validation test runs with and without Gazebo, as described in the project.

 In the expansion branches, the additional files can be found in the same folder:

 - `willingness_tb_interrupted.ipynb`: Jupyter notebook evaluating the the test runs for inclusion of willingness to be interrupted.
-- `multi_lateral.ipynb`: Jupyter notebook evaluating the the test runs for multi-lateral negotiation, as described in the thesis.
+- `multi_lateral.ipynb`: Jupyter notebook evaluating the the test runs for multi-lateral negotiation, as described in the project.